Clstone/mewo2.github.com/_posts/2012-05-24-eurovision-statistics-final-predictions.md

 ---
 {% include JB/setup %}

-This is a follow-up to my previous [two][original] [posts][previous] on simulating Eurovision Song Contest voting using Markov Chain Monte Carlo techniques.
-You might want to read those first to get some background.
+This is part three of a series of posts describing a predictive model for the Eurovision Song Contest.
+The full set of posts can be found [here][ev].

 ### Keeping score